Skip to main content

 Applicants may be asked to provide additional information or/and clarify submissions as outlined above.
 Applicants will be notified by Welsh Government officials of successful proposals and/or caveated proposals prior to grant offer and award.

-9.1 ORP grant offer
+ORP grant offer

 A grant letter will be made following the successful completion of all the checks and processes referred to above.
-A proposed payment profile must be submitted with the submission
+A proposed payment profile must be submitted with the submission.

 Communications and branding

-Welsh Government support on all publicity, press releases and marketing material produced in relation to the project, as well as on site during development must be acknowledged.
+Acknowledgement of Welsh Government support should be displayed on all publicity, press releases and marketing material produced in relation to the project, as well as on site during development.
 This includes site hoardings.
-Such acknowledgement must be in a form approved by Welsh Government and must comply with the Welsh Government’s branding1 guidelines.

 Further information